Here are answers to some Frequently Asked Questions I receive about Walk to Freedom.

 Through their generosity I have been able to obtain the backpacking equipment, shoes, lodging, and hiking gear necessary for such long journeys.
 Their support has also helped with purchasing meals, transportation, travel insurance, and a medical examination when I injured my foot trying to out run a storm in Alabama.

-Were you scared walking across the deep South, and did you encounter any incidents of racial prejudice?
+Were you scared walking across the Deep South alon, and did you encounter any incidents of racial prejudice?

 I was somewhat scared before I started out on my journey because a lot of my Northern friends were scared for me.
 They kept reminding me of incidents of racial violence and injustices that occurred not only in the past but in the present as well.